There is good news about life after age 50:

 Now, for the startling news:

-- the risk of dying increases about 25% for each additional four inches of waist size.
+• The risk of dying increases about 25% for each additional four inches of waist size.

-Fortunately, there are solutions for reducing your waist size, even if you’re over age 50.
-What follows are proven solutions for shrinking stubborn belly fat – and also a motivational video lower within this article.
+Fortunately, there are solutions for reducing your waist size, even if you’re over 50.
+What follows are proven solutions for shrinking stubborn belly fat – and a motivational video lower within this article.

 New Research About Waist Size For People Over Age 50